Robotics-Club-IIT-BHU/ROS-2-Installation-WS/README.md

 ```
  then use the W A S D to navigate and X to stop

-### Phew, you made it to the end! 😮‍💨🎉 Thanks for hangin' in there like a champ 💪😄 Now go rest those eyeballs 👀🛌😂
+### Phew, you made it to the end!
+Thanks for hangin' in there like a champ